Code-Institute-Submissions/function_band/README.md

 <a name="intro"></a>

 # The Function Band

-Milestone Project #1 - User Centeric Frontend Development
+Milestone Project #1 - User Centric Front-End Development

 The Function band is the most respected and hired band in the Greenwich and Lewisham area.
 This site provides deep insight into the bands style for new and past users to experience the band from the comfort of their mobile or computer.
 This site is to introduce the band to prospective event creators who require a band with a variety in style and performance.

-The sites purpose if to allow more traffic into the site.
+The site's purpose is to allow more traffic into the site.
 With links to social media accounts and review sites such as Trustpilot, new and past users will now be able to quickly and easily get in touch with the band at their convenience for their event queries.
 The band is currently local to the Greenwich and Lewisham area, but the band would like to expand further into London and potentially throughout the UK.

 ## UX

 ### User Stories

 * As a user, I want to be able to easily navigate the site, so that I can get to the page I need.
-* As a user, I want to read an introduction of the band before further entering the site, so that I get an impression of the band first.
 * As a user, I want to view reviews from previous customers, so that I can determine if the band is worth hiring.
 * As a user, I want to access social media accounts, so that I can review their social media.
+* As a user, I want to read an introduction of the band before further entering the site, so that I get an impression of the band first.
 * As a user, I need to read about the bands formation, so that I have more knowledge of the band
 * As a user, I want to read about the bands different styles, so I know if the band is suitable for my event
 * As a user, I want to know the bands pricing, so I know if the band is affordable for my event